 After the initial testing of the website, the researchers will then need to market this site on the internet; this will likely include partnerships with other people or groups with an interest in the success of a website that promotes the use of smart technologies, such as companies that develop and sell smart devices.
 Additionally, the researchers will need to learn about search engine optimisation (SEO) to increase the traffic to and the awareness of the website.
 Fast-forward to online marketing.
 How can you work smarter and faster with SEO?
 It starts with having the right tools.
 At https://indexsy.com/seo-tools/ you will find the perfect tools for you and your website.

 Regarding the simulation, a smart device can be prototyped using a single-board computer like the Raspberry Pi.
 A specific function such as monitoring the ambient temperature to control a heating system can be programmed onto the device.
 The same, or similar, program to ensure data integrity can be running on the device itself.
 To demonstrate that the device will not behave unexpectedly in the event of corrupt data or a malicious attempt to change the data, the researchers can modify the data in real-time and the device should either cease all activity or failover to a back-up.
-This will serve as a proof of concept which can be extended to demonstrate more security techniques such as cryptographic signatures.
+This will serve as a proof of concept which can be extended to demonstrate more security techniques such as cryptographic signatures and blockchain protocol.

 While there has been extensive research in helping autonomous technology developers in making robust and transparent systems, and use of the technology in organisations, this investigation aimed to improve public trust especially from the elderly.
 There will be a greater proportion of elderly people in the future as life expectancy increases which increases the strain on the workforce to provide care; robotic carers are being developed but to deploy them, we need to “tear down public trust barriers”.